Arkells: History

-Formation (2006–2008)
+Formation and Jackson Square (2006–2010)

 During their first few live shows the band called themselves Charlemagne but changed their name when another band of the same name threatened to sue them.
 The band is named after Arkell Street in the Westdale neighbourhood of Hamilton, near McMaster University, where they lived and would practice their music.
-All five original band members attended McMaster where lead singer Max Kerman graduated with an honours BA in Political Science.
-Kerman met guitarist Mike DeAngelis at a McMaster Welcome Week event where the two discovered they had an identical taste in music.
+All five original band members attended McMaster where lead singer Max Kerman graduated with an honours BA in political science.
+Kerman met guitarist Mike DeAngelis at a McMaster Welcome Week event where they discovered they had an identical taste in music.

-Jackson Square (2008–2011)

 Arkells' debut album Jackson Square was released 28 October 2008 on Dine Alone Records.
 In late 2008, Arkells toured Canada as opening act for Matt Mays & El Torpedo.
 Later that year, on November 22, they performed the halftime show at the Vanier Cup in their hometown.

 In early 2009 they toured with Waking Eyes across Canada.
 Arkells were featured on Aux.tv's Alt Sessions where they performed their full EP.
 In October, 2009, Arkells won a favourite new artist CASBY Award (short for Canadian Artists Selected by You) from Toronto radio station 102.1 The Edge at a ceremony and concert at Toronto's Kool Haus.
 The band also performed at the event.

-In April 2010, Arkells won the Juno Award for New Group of the Year, and on May 15, 2010, were picked to open for Them Crooked Vultures at the Air Canada Centre in Toronto.
+In April 2010, the band won the Juno Award for New Group of the Year, and on May 15, 2010, were picked to open for Them Crooked Vultures at the Air Canada Centre in Toronto.

-They made headlines while playing a set at Horseshoe Tavern in Toronto after the 2010 Much Music Video Awards, when rapper Shad and pop singer Kesha joined them onstage to freestyle and sing along during a cover of Ms. Jackson by Outkast.

-Michigan Left (2011–2014)
+Michigan Left and High Noon (2011–2015)

 In 2011, the band wrote and recorded their second album Michigan Left, which was released on October 18 of that year.
-The first single, "Whistleblower", was released to iTunes on July 5, 2011.
-"Whistleblower" has also been used as the Intro Music to the 2011–2012 Calgary Hitmen hockey team and featured in EA Sports' NHL 13 video game.
+The first single, "Whistleblower", was released on July 5, 2011.
 The band also released a second song, "Kiss Cam", in July.
 On 6 October 2011 it was announced that Dan Griffin would be leaving the band to go back to school.
 He was replaced by Anthony Carone.
 In 2012, Arkells won the 2012 Juno Award for Group of the Year.

-The band has become known for performing spontaneous Motown cover sets, most recently at Canada House during the PyeongChang 2018 Olympics, and while stranded in St. John's Newfoundland.
-In September 2012, the band played Jian Ghomeshi's "1982" book launch in Toronto.
-The band has also started a tradition of sending fans signed postcards and free downloads at Christmas.